siusoon/The-Spinning-Wheel-of-Life/README.md

 1/ use 'sudo ./processing' to turn on processing

 #Configurable items in the program
-1/ delay time via "frameRate" and "delaytime"

-2/ list of ip address that you want to track (youtube currently)

-3/ alpha in throbber tab -> the fade in/out speed
+1/ self ip address (use the command 'ifconfig' in Pi)

+2/ time configuration: "frameRate", alpha value in void draw > fill,  delaytime on packet arrival, decremental alpha value of throbber's ellipses

 * additional configuration might be required for "delaytime", "frameRate" and "alpha", because the program behaves differently with a different machine and site.